Rudy Giuliani Posts Nonsense Tweet Reading ‘Kimim Has F,’ Gets Compared To Trump’s ‘Covfefe’

 “Kimim ° has f,” wrote, capping off a tweet filled with strange punctuation and spacing.

 “Hysterical coverage of Cohen plea.
-It misses point that,once again like Corsi leaked documents demonstrate, Mueller’s crew has no evidence of collusion,” Giuliani tweeted earlier in the day.
-“Along the way,however,he is keeping America safe from false statement makers or people with faulty memories or both.”
+It misses point that, once again like Corsi leaked documents demonstrate, Mueller’s crew has no evidence of collusion,” Giuliani tweeted earlier in the day.
+“Along the way, however, he is keeping America safe from false statement makers or people with faulty memories or both.”

 “Who can figure out the true meaning of ‘covfefe’???
 Enjoy!”
 Trump tweeted several hours after deleting the tweet.